Azure/intro-to-intelligent-apps/labs/01-prompts/solutions/prompts.md

 ___

-## :question: Exercise 4 - E-Mail Summarization
+## ❓ Exercise 4 - E-Mail Summarization

 * Exercise: Write a prompt that generates the expected completion
 * Input text: Use your own email...